 Middle College is a bridge-to-college program designed for high school seniors.
-The program helps these students pursue technical training and develop industry-relevant work experience for high-growth, high-wage career pathways in South Central Wisconsin.
+The program helps students pursue technical training and develop industry-relevant work experience for high-growth, high-wage career pathways in South Central Wisconsin.
 Program tracks are available in culinary arts*, healthcare and manufacturing at participating locations.

-With no cost to the student or the school, students can jump start their college education and earn college credits from an accredited technical college before they graduate high school.
+With no cost to the student or school, students can jump start their college education and earn college credits from an accredited technical college before graduating high school.
 Plus, students can gain work experience and make themselves more marketable to employers as part of a paid internship with an industry partner.
 Middle College is the local in-school youth initiative for the South Central Wisconsin workforce development area under the Workforce Innovation and Opportunity Act (WIOA).

 The members of the South Central Wisconsin YA Consortium are responsible for the coordination and delivery of YA services to students in our region.
-These members provide training based on statewide youth apprenticeship curriculum guidelines, endorsed by business and industry.
+These members provide training based on statewide YA curriculum guidelines endorsed by business and industry.

+Interested?
 Contact your school’s guidance counselor to learn of the opportunities with your school.